 Mussa Juma, a reporter at Mwananchi newspaper in Dar es Salaam, participated in an Internews training about reporting on gender-based violence.
 “Before, I was aware of sexual and gender-based violence but to be honest, I did not really pay it much attention,” he said.
 “I preferred politics, because the stories were popular, my sources were easy to find and would sometimes give me small gifts.
 But my perspective has changed.”

 But it would not be Mussa’s last.
-Local people and council staff read the ground-breaking report then told Mussa about other victims.
+Local people and council staff read the ground-breaking report then told Mussa about other survivors.